Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

-Functions are defined with the `fn` keyword (short for FuNction), followed by a name, followed by brackets `()` which may or may not contain parameters, possibly followed by an arrow `->` and a return type (if no return type is specified the return type is the Unit Type `()`, see the [data types chapter](./data-types.md)), and are completed by a code block which is the body of the function.
+Functions are defined with the `fn` keyword (short for FuNction), followed by a name, followed by brackets `()` which may or may not contain parameters, possibly followed by an arrow `->` and a return type (if no return type is specified the return type is the Unit Type `()`, see the [data types chapter](./data-types.md#the-unit-type)).
+This part of the function is called the "function header".
+The function is completed by a code block, code between curly brackets, which is also called the function body.

 So lets create the simplest possible function: